lucasmreis/blogSource/src/posts/does-elm-harmonize-with-f.md

 Every F# project needs a `*.fsproj` config file, which is a big messy XML, that is not meant to be changed by "human beings" (as opposed to the simpler `package.json` from Node or `elm-package.json` from Elm).
 But it turns out that the F# open source community built some nice tools to deal with it.
 Summing up, install the [Ionide](http://ionide.io/) extension to VS Code or Atom, and everything will be easier.

-My programming workflow then became: use [Paket](https://github.com/fsprojects/Paket) to deal with the dependencies, and [Fake](http://fsharp.github.io/FAKE/) to deal with building tasks.
+REWRITE: My programming workflow then became: use [Paket](https://github.com/fsprojects/Paket) to deal with the dependencies, and [Fake](http://fsharp.github.io/FAKE/) to deal with building tasks.
 F# has a REPL, and it's usual to have a `.fsx` script file around to send code to the REPL.
 Every module I wrote started in a `.fsx` file, and when I was happy with the results I would copy the code to a regular `.fs` file.
 I do not know if it's the ideal workflow, but it worked well!

 With F# up and running, I decided to implement a simple project to learn the language.